k3b/camera-date-folders/README.md

 * One, two or three levels of subfolders.
 * Daily, monthly or yearly subfolders.
 * Revert, i.e. all files are moved back from subfolders to main folder (flattening).
 * Keep photos within camera folder path or specify separate destination directory.
-A selected destination directory can be removed by leaving the file selector with the BACK button.
+Deselect destination directory by leaving the file selector with the BACK button.
 * Either move or copy (kind of backup) photos to separate destination directory.
+* Already sorted photos will be re-sorted when subfolder scheme was changed, also in destination folder (if any).
 * File names beginning with "yyyymmdd\_".
 * File names beginning with "PXL\_yyyymmdd_" or "IMG\_yyyymmdd\_".
 * File name extensions ".jpg", ".jpeg" and ".mp4".